tomeshnet/prototype-cjdns-pi/docs/MODULES.md

    - *optional* single white space
    - *optional* IPv6 Address assigned to you by the server
    - *optional* Single white space
-   - *optional* IPv6 Subnet that will be routed through the client
+   - *Optional* IPv6 subnet that will be routed through the client

 Example
 ```